2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: The proof of Proposition 9.8

-Maintaining the notation above, suppose $X=C$ is a hyperelliptic curve over $K$.
-The hyperelliptic involution $\iota$ on $C$ extends to an automorphism of the minimal regular model of $C$ and may therefore be viewed as an element of $\mathfrak{G}$.
-Moreover, as the induced automorphism $\iota_{*}$ of the Jacobian of $C$ is multiplication by $-1$, the action on $\Phi$ induced by $\iota \in \mathfrak{G}$ is multiplication by $-1$ also (see the proof of \cite[Theorem 1.1]{MR1717533}).
+\begin{proof}[Proof of \Cref{unchangedness of norm} (conditional on \Cref{homomorphism theorem})] Maintaining the notation above, suppose $X=C$ is a hyperelliptic curve over $K$.
+The hyperelliptic involution $\iota$ of $C$ extends to an automorphism of the minimal regular model of $C$, and may therefore be viewed as an element of $\mathfrak{G}$.
+Moreover, as the induced automorphism $\iota_{*}$ of the Jacobian of $C$ is multiplication by $-1$, the action on $\Phi$ induced by $\iota$ is multiplication by $-1$ also (cf. proof of \cite[Theorem 1.1]{MR1717533}).
 Thus

-Letting $L$ denote the unique quadratic unramified extension of $K$, we choose, without loss of generality, the extension $k'/k$ detailed above in such a way that it contains $k_L/k$ as a subextension.
-Then again denoting by $\sigma$ a generator of $\text{Gal}(k'/k)$, we have
+Let $L$ denote the unique quadratic unramified extension of $K$ and, as usual, denote by $F$ the Frobenius element in $G_k$.
+Then we have

+Here for the first equality we are using the description of the cohomology of cyclic groups given in \cite[Section 8]{MR0219512}.